brshallo/flipbookr-gifs-examples/README.md

 # Steps

 1. Create your flipbook with `flipbookr`
-2. Add the following css (either to a new css file or you can just add it as a code chunk directly into your RMD -- as I do in the examples).
+2. Add the following css (can just add it as a code chunk directly into your RMD -- as I do in the examples).
 For context on why this is necessary, see [EvaMaeRey/flipbookr#21](https://github.com/EvaMaeRey/flipbookr/issues/21)

   ```css
   @media print {